wangyang555/AAE6102-Assignment1/README.md

 ## Task 1 — Acquisition
 Process IF data using a GNSS SDR and generate initial acquisition outputs.

-The signal information of Opensky and Urban is as follows
+The signal information of Opensky and Urban is as follows：
 | Parameter              | Opensky           | Urban             |
 |------------------------|-------------------|-------------------|
 | **Carrier Frequency**  | 1575.42 MHz       | 1575.42 MHz       |